Meet Wesley Haffenden

 That is what Hoosier hospitality is supposed to mean.

-Not just a slogan, but a commitment to treating people with dignity, solving problems together, and building something better for the next generation.
+I am committed to treating people with dignity, solving problems together, and building something better for the next generation.

 A Little About Me